haoranmattwan/haoranmattwan/README.md

 ### Summary

-I am a quantitative researcher and a Ph.D. candidate at Washington University in St. Louis (exp.
+I am a behavioral scientist and a Ph.D. candidate at Washington University in St. Louis (exp.
 May 2026), specializing in applying advanced computational and statistical models to understand complex human behavior.
 My expertise lies in **Bayesian hierarchical modeling**, **experimental design**, and building end-to-end **reproducible data analysis pipelines** in both the R and Python ecosystems.

 ---